 It is essential that you have an appropriate calculator to study this maths course (one such example is the Casio fx-991EX Classwiz).
 In addition, you will need basic maths stationery to complete tasks set both in lesson and as homework assignments.

 You will need very good knowledge and understanding of the GCSE maths content in order to access the A Level Mathematics course.
 Upon acceptance on to the course, you will be provided with a prior knowledge booklet which should be completed prior to and during the first few weeks of your A Level studies.

 The reformed A Level in Mathematics will prepare you to apply mathematical techniques in many different fields.
 Mathematics is useful in all careers, especially those related to engineering, business, economics, accountancy and the sciences.
 The destinations that can be accessed by those who have achieved a good qualification in maths are as vast as they are exciting.

-At least a grade 7 in Maths, plus four other GCSEs at grade 4 or above.
+At least a grade 7 in Maths, GCSE Level 7 in Mathematics.